Get dirty, have fun and grow more food with great gardening tips from real-life gardeners.

 Size: Consider your space and the requirements for each particular tree.
 We were looking for something easy to maintain and harvest, compact trees that will fit into a diverse planting so our choice was 'mini-dwarf’ apple trees grown on a special EMLA 27 or M27 rootstock*.
 They are easily maintained at only 5 to 7 feet tall.

-Bloom time: We chose trees with a compatible bloom time for pollination easeFruit: Both trees are known for crisp, flavorful fruit good for fresh eating or preserving.
+Bloom time: We chose trees with a compatible bloom time for pollination easeFruit:

 These small trees are perfect in a border “guild” planting surrounded by comfrey, dill, yarrow, fennel and daffodils where they provide both fruit and beauty year round.